VHS: Hi-Fi audio system

 The sound quality of Hi-Fi VHS stereo is comparable to some extent to the quality of CD audio, particularly when recordings were made on high-end or professional VHS machines that have a manual audio recording level control.
 This high quality compared to other consumer audio recording formats such as compact cassette attracted the attention of amateur and hobbyist recording artists.
 Home recording enthusiasts occasionally recorded high quality stereo mixdowns and master recordings from multitrack audio tape onto consumer-level Hi-Fi VCRs.
 However, because the VHS Hi-Fi recording process is intertwined with the VCR's video-recording function, advanced editing functions such as audio-only or video-only dubbing are impossible.
-A short-lived alternative to the hifi feature for recording mixdowns of hobbyist audio-only projects was a PCM adaptor so that high-bandwidth digital video could use a grid of black-and-white dots on an analog video carrier to give pro-grade digital sounds though DAT tapes made this obsolete.
+A short-lived alternative to the HiFi feature for recording mixdowns of hobbyist audio-only projects was a PCM adaptor so that high-bandwidth digital video could use a grid of black-and-white dots on an analog video carrier to give pro-grade digital sounds though DAT tapes made this obsolete.

 Some VHS decks also had a "simulcast" switch, allowing users to record an external audio input along with off-air pictures.
 Some televised concerts offered a stereo simulcast soundtrack on FM radio and as such, events like Live Aid were recorded by thousands of people with a full stereo soundtrack despite the fact that stereo TV broadcasts were some years off (especially in regions that adopted NICAM).
 Other examples of this included network television shows such as Friday Night Videos and MTV for its first few years in existence.
 Likewise, some countries, most notably South Africa, provided alternate language audio tracks for TV programming through an FM radio simulcast.

 The considerable complexity and additional hardware limited VHS Hi-Fi to high-end decks for many years.
 While linear stereo all but disappeared from home VHS decks, it was not until the 1990s that Hi-Fi became a more common feature on VHS decks.
 Even then, most customers were unaware of its significance and merely enjoyed the better audio performance of the newer decks.
+VHS Hi-Fi audio has been standardized in IEC 60774-2.